 ASSIGNMENT 4 (30% of final grade)

-Go through your internship journal, your reader and the course website in preparation for your final paper.
-Write a 1000-word essay reflecting critically on (a particular aspect of) your internship experience.
+Go through your internship journal, your reader, and the course website in preparation for your final paper.
+Write a 1,000-word essay reflecting critically on (a particular aspect of) your internship experience.
 Make sure to refer to at least two readings we have covered during the semester (but not the same ones you discussed in your midterm paper).
 Your final paper should investigate a concept, paradox, or question from the readings with the help of your own internship experience.
 In other words, the readings should provide the lens, but the internship should provide the material.
 Interdisciplinary and creative approaches and methodologies are encouraged.
-Deadline for submission of the final essay is midnight May 18, 2017.
+Deadline for submission of the final essay is midnight December 20, 2017.

 *The schedule is subject to change.
 You will be informed about any changes via email.
 Please always update your calendar accordingly.